 Writing Prompt: Take an ensemble cast, and have them fighting each other as a prelude to fighting what needs to be fought.
 Alternatively?
 "Hulk smash."

-This entry was posted on Sunday, May 26th, 2013 at 8:56 am and is filed under Characters, Dialog, Pacing, Scenes.
+This entry was posted on Sunday, May 26th, 2013 at 8:56 am and is filed under Characters, Dialog, Pacing, Scenes, Season 8.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.